gtk-dev-tools/node-gtk-theme/README.md

     * When the theme has changed
     * Gets the theme object

+### Plugin support / Hooks
+You can hook into the lifecycle via these;

+* hooks
+    * prefetch
+        * do stuff before we actually start fetching the new theme
+        * Passes in a reference to the GtkTheme context that it's running under
+    * postfetch
+        * mutate the theme if needed before it is returned to the consumer
+        * Passed a clone of the theme, must return the new version of the theme or null if you aren't mutating the theme.

 Example usage. (console logs each theme change)
 ```ts
 import { GtkTheme, GtkData } from '@jakejarrett/gtk-theme';